Carnism: History

 In the 1970s, traditional views on the moral standing of animals were challenged by animal rights advocates, including psychologist Richard Ryder, who in 1971 introduced the notion of speciesism.
 This is defined as the assignment of value and rights to individuals solely on the basis of their species membership.
-In 2001, psychologist and animal rights advocate Melanie Joy coined the term carnism for a form of speciesism that she argues underpins using animals for food, and particularly killing them for meat.
+In 2001, psychologist and animal rights advocate Melanie Joy coined the term carnism for a form of speciesism that she argues underpins killing animals for meat.
 Joy compares carnism to patriarchy, arguing that both are dominant normative ideologies that go unrecognized because of their ubiquity:

 We don't see meat eating as we do vegetarianism – as a choice, based on a set of assumptions about animals, our world, and ourselves.
 Rather, we see it as a given, the "natural" thing to do, the way things have always been and the way things will always be.
 We eat animals without thinking about what we are doing and why, because the belief system that underlies this behavior is invisible.
 This invisible belief system is what I call carnism.

 Sandra Mahlke argues that carnism is the "central crux of speciesism" because the eating of meat motivates ideological justification for other forms of animal exploitation.
 Abolitionist Gary Francione argues against this that carnism is not a hidden ideology, but a conscious choice; in his view some animals are viewed as food and others family because humans regard non-humans as property, and they may value that property as they please.

 Features

 Edible or inedible

 A cow rests in the street in Vrindavan.
 In some Eastern cultures, cows are revered, whereas in other cultures they are eaten as beef.

 Cooked dog and poultry in China.
 In some Western cultures, dogs are not eaten as meat but poultry is, whereas in some Eastern cultures dogs are eaten as dog-meat.

 A central aspect of carnism is that animals are categorized as edible, inedible, pets, vermin, predators, or entertainment animals, according to people's schemata – mental classifications that determine, and are determined by, our beliefs and desires.
-There is cultural variability regarding which animals count as food.
-Dogs are eaten in China, and South Korea, but elsewhere are not viewed as food, either because they are loved or, as in the Middle East and parts of India, regarded as unclean.
-Cows are eaten in the West, but revered in much of India.
+There is cultural variability regarding which animals count as food: Dogs are eaten in China and South Korea, but elsewhere are not viewed as food, either because they are loved, or, as in the Middle East and parts of India, regarded as unclean.
+Cows are eaten in the West but revered in much of India.
 Pigs are rejected by Muslims and Jews but widely regarded by other groups as edible.
 Joy and other psychologists argue that these taxonomies determine how the animals within them are treated, influence subjective perceptions of their sentience and intelligence, and reduce or increase empathy and moral concern for them.